rafael-santiago/vigcrack/README.md

 > --plaintext=WELL --key-len=9 --max-attempts=20 --file-path=alice-bob-crap.txt

 *** The keyword was completely re-used 0 times before.
-    The keyword's letter at position #1 was used to encipher it.
+    The keyword's letter at position #1 was used to encrypt it.
     The effective keyword to encrypt the pattern was 'CHEW*****'.

-*** Decryption attempts assuming that 'YLPH' leads to 'WELL'...
+*** Decrypt attempts assuming that 'YLPH' leads to 'WELL'...

 	K	C	P
 	__________________